Susan Cole

 Publications:

-• Click here for a complete list of publications
+• See a complete list of publications by Dr. Cole

 • Bochter MS, Servello D, Kakuda S, D'Amico R, Ebetino MF, Haltiwanger RS, Cole SE.
 (2022) Lfng and Dll3 cooperate to modulate protein interactions in cis and coordinate oscillatory Notch pathway activation in the segmentation clock.
 Dev Biol.
 487:42-56.